it985/my-stars/README.md

 *   [cogentcore/core](https://github.com/cogentcore/core) - A free and open source framework for building powerful, fast, elegant 2D and 3D apps that run on macOS, Windows, Linux, iOS, Android, and the web with a single Go codebase, allowing you to Code Once, Run Everywhere.

-*   [OpenNHP/opennhp](https://github.com/OpenNHP/opennhp) - NHP: A lightweight cryptography-driven Zero Trust networking protocol at the OSI 5th layer to hide your server and data from attackers.
+*   [OpenNHP/opennhp](https://github.com/OpenNHP/opennhp) - A lightweight cryptography-driven Zero Trust protocol to safeguard servers and data from attackers by leveraging resource-hiding and encryption algorithms.

 *   [evanw/esbuild](https://github.com/evanw/esbuild) - An extremely fast bundler for the web